- 24 credits of coursework (14 credits in approved Intellectual Property courses)

 English for Lawyers

-Students with a TOEFL score below 580 (237 CBT and 93 IBT) are required to take English for Lawyers, though it is recommended for all students who wish to improve their English skills.
+Students with a TOEFL score below 580 (237 CBT and 93 IBT) are required to take English for Lawyers.
+English for Lawyers is recommended for all students who wish to improve their English skills.
 This non-credit course is taught in conjunction with LAW 580-002 (Legal Research and Writing).
 The two courses share the same content base and complement each other with coordinated writing assignments.
-The English for Lawyers course is designed to enhance students' English language proficiency in a U.S. legal context.
-This course has been instrumental in enabling students with limited English language experience to maximize their educational experience at WCL.
 More information can be found at https://www.wcl.american.edu/ilsp/efl.cfm

 Research or Practical Skills Focus